Inside: What is perfection paralysis, and how can you help kids overcome it?

 2. COMPARISON

-For most people, these comparisons play a minor role in the way we go about our daily life.
-However, if a child has low self-worth they will always judge themselves as second best in the comparison ‘game’.
+For most people, these comparisons play a minor role in how we go about our daily lives.
+However, if a child has low self-worth, they will always judge themselves as second best in the comparison ‘game’.
 These negative comparisons reaffirm their low sense of worth and so they spiral further downward.
 The easiest way to avoid these comparisons is to present nothing for comparison.
 So they don’t.
-They are paralysed by their fear of comparison, so they avoid completing tasks.
+They are paralysed by their fear, so they avoid completing tasks altogether.

 3. ANXIETY

-If a child struggles with anxiety they already feel judged, inadequate and fearful.
+If a child struggles with anxiety, they already feel judged, inadequate and fearful.
 That’s how anxiety works.
-It’s little wonder that they find it hard to start a project if they’re already convinced that the outcome will lead to negative emotions.
+It’s little wonder they find it hard to start a project if they’re already convinced that the outcome will lead to negative emotions.
 The problem is that not starting confirms their feelings of inadequacy.
-Not starting is a failure too.
+Not starting is also a failure.

-Anxiety doesn’t give any positive solutions and it has a contagion effect.
-Often perfection paralysis will start with one subject or type of task and then it will start to generalise across lots of different circumstances and types of activities.
+Anxiety doesn’t give any positive solutions, and it has a contagion effect.
+Often, perfection paralysis will start with one subject or type of task, and then it will generalise across lots of different circumstances and types of activities.
 Plenty of kids excel in a couple of subject areas but are paralysed in others.
-As content gets more challenging in the subjects where they feel comfortable, they will experience mistakes and anxiety will infect that subject too.
+As content gets more challenging in the subjects where they feel comfortable, they will experience mistakes, and anxiety will infect that subject too.
 This sort of fear and anxiety limits kids.
 It stops them from trying anything new.
 That makes for a small world with little joy and wonder.

 WHAT CAN WE DO TO HELP KIDS WITH PERFECTION PARALYSIS?